How do I find the passphrase for my wireless network?

 - See I have my own networking equipment.
 How do I contact the manufacturer for customer support?

-- If you still need help, Contact Us, and a Customer Care representative will help you find the information you need.
+- If you still need help, Contact Us, and an agent will help you find the information you need.

-- If you are a Bright House Networks Home Networking customer, Contact Us.
+- If you are a Home Networking customer, Contact Us.

 Find the password for your wireless network using Windows 8